jpegleg/full-unit/README.md

 # full-unit

-a systemd unit file to execute a simple state enforcement after network is up
+A unit file that triggers a series of state enforcement checks during startup, restarting failed services and executing arbitrary tasks.